X

 Back to Top

-Jadeite can be distinguished from other similar materials, such as nephrite, by its hardness and density.
+Jadeite gemstone can be distinguished from other similar materials, such as nephrite, by its hardness and density.
 There are a lot of other materials fraudulently sold as jadeite and it is difficult to identify jadeite by outside appearance.
 The most reliable method of identifying jadeite from other substances is by testing its specific gravity.
 A simple test to distinguish jadeite from nephrite is a chime test.
 Nephrite emits a musical tone when it is struck, whereas jadeite does not.

 Jadeite; Origin and Gemstone Sources